![]() |

 2. Filling the six two hour gaps in the local Arriva TrainsWales train service will provide the town with a sensible regular hourly service throughout the day.
 Chepstow lacks a basic hourly service.
 Instead it suffers a haphazard and irregular service with intervals between trains varying from one to two hours.
 The two hour gaps bear no relation to public need but exist to save cost and to suit the convenience of the train operator.
 Please click ‘Local Services’ for more detail about improving our local services.

 3. To lobby FGW and the DfT to reinstate stops at Severn Tunnel Junction by the Cardiff-Portsmouth services.
 STAG have succeeded in getting FGW to restore many of the peak travel services but FGW are still reluctant to replace the off-peak ones.
 The hourly Cardiff-Portsmouth service once provided connections in both directions along the Chepstow line.
 By removing these stops FGW has increased journey times by one hour to and from Portsmouth and increased journey times from Chepstow to Bristol from 51 to 85 minutes.
+Nowadays mobile casino is a good opportunity to try something new and profitable once you have free minutes.
 Please click ‘Bristol Services’ for more detail about improving services to Bristol and Portsmouth etc. We are pleased to acknowledge that our campaign enjoys widespread support across parties in all levels of government and from individuals.
 It includes many local organisations and companies especially those concerned with transport and tourism. ______________________________________________________________________.

 Supporters of the campaign include:- David T C DAVIES MP |